Zasmussen/CSCI_3308_Project/README.md

 9. Click “Open app”

 # To play the game on local machine:
-1.clone the style branch from our github repo.
+1. clone the style branch from our github repo.
-2.update config file to connect to local host and local MySQL connection.
+2. update config file to connect to local host and local MySQL connection.
-3.from the command line run: node app.js
+3. from the command line run: node app.js